 Another difference between apartment buildings is ‘entrance type’.
 Is there a private entrance (where you can walk directly into your apartment), a semi-private entrance (where you share the hallway with only 4 or 6 other units), or common-hallway building where there is one or two main entrances and perhaps a common elevator.
 This is a personal preference for the entrance type you prefer.

-Some apartment buildings come with resort-style facilities like a swimming pool, fitness center, clubhouse, spa, playground, park, and walking tracks.
+Some apartment buildings come with resort-style facilities like a swimming pool and clubhouse.
 Other apartment buildings may not have any amenities.

 Location.
 Location.
 Location.
 The best apartment buildings usually have great locations that are near to grocery stores, highways, entertainment centers, outdoor recreational centers, places of worship, restaurants, cafes, and markets.